GOCompetition/C3DataUtilities/output.md

 "infeas_diagnostics": A dictionary of constraint violations resulting in infeasibility.
 An empty dictionary if no such constraint violations are detected.
 * "viol_\*": The value corresponding to a "viol_\*" entry of "evaluation" with "val" > 0.

 "viol_\*": Information the constraint violation of a particular type of constraints.
-The type is indicated in the "\*" text.
+The type is indicated in the "\*" text, where possible referencing specific equations from the formulation.
 * "val": The violation value of the most violated individual constraint of this type.
 Equal to max(0, f(x)) for a constraint of the form f(x) <= 0.
 Equal to None if the constraint array is empty.
 * "idx": The multi-dimensional index of the most violated individual constraint of this type.
 Equal to None if the constraint array is empty.